aws-samples/config-resource-compliance-dashboard/README.md

 ## Before you start

 ### AWS Config considerations
-_You can skip this paragraph if you have AWS Config enabled._
+_Skip this paragraph if you have AWS Config enabled._

 * The solution leverages AWS Config data to build the visualizations on the dashboard.
 If you **do not** have AWS Config enabled, we strongly recommend building your strategy first:
   * Decide which accounts, regions, and resources to monitor.